mathguy-ars/nfl-qb-stats-analysis/README.md

 **analysis.py:** A Python script that loads the datasets, calculates metrics, and outputs a comparison table ranking Drake Maye against both sets of quarterbacks.

-**md_stats_notebook.ipynb:** A collab notebook containing a modular view of code execution that makes up the analysis.py file. this entire presentation can be run via this notebook.
+**dm_stats_notebook.ipynb:** A collab notebook containing a modular view of code execution that makes up the analysis.py file. this entire presentation can be run via this notebook.

-The file **md_stats_notebook.ipynb** should be run in the order of the cells contained within the notebook.
+The file **dm_stats_notebook.ipynb** should be run in the order of the cells contained within the notebook.
 Start with cell 1 and work your way down.
 Alternatively, performing a "Run All" cell execution will also produce the same desired results.
 The necessary packages and csv files are loaded at the top of the notebook for your convenience.